WooCommerce: Subscription Reports

 In the future, they [WooCommerce Subscriptions] will be adding support for storing the 'on hold' date, and we will add a setting that lets you choose which date should be used for churn if multiple dates are possible - so you could set the churn date to be the earliest possible churn rate.

-I know this can be pretty confusing, so try not to worry about it if it doesn't concern you, but keep it mind if it looks like the historical churn numbers are changing a bit (you can read in more detail about this here)
+Currently, Metorik will use the 'latest' possible churn date.
+We know this can be pretty confusing, so try not to worry about it if it doesn't concern you, but keep it mind if it looks like the historical churn numbers are changing a bit (you can read in more detail about this here)

 Numbers Seem Off